christianschuler8989/christianschuler8989.github.io/_pages/projects.md

 			  <tr>
 			    <td>
 			    <p>
-			    		Towards a Complete Mapping of Kurdish Dialectology
+			    		Towards a Complete Mapping of Kurdish Dialectology.
 					</p>
 			    <p>
 			    		Together with my dear friend Raman, I have been working on creating an interactive map of the Kurdish dialects.
 This map is still very much work-in-progress, but it already seems quite promising! :D